shubhamd99/ios/README.md

 ### Enumerations

 Enumerations, or enums, are user-defined data types that group related values together.
 They can be used to represent different cases or states in code, and can be as simple as a list of related constants or as complex as containing associated values and methods.

+## Protocols

+In Swift, protocols are interfaces that define a blueprint for properties, methods, and other requirements that a class, structure, or enumeration must adhere to.
+Protocols can be used to specify a property's type, whether it's gettable or settable, and more.
+They can be declared after the names of the class, structure, or enumeration types.